 Professor Emeritus of Accounting at the University of Illinois Springfield, (CPA; PhD in philosophy).
 Before embarking on his 25 year teaching career he spent 18 years as a practicing CPA in the Chicago area.
 During his last ten years in practice he was owner-manager of his own accounting firm specializing in small businesses and entrepreneurs.
 His most recent book, Tax Cheating: Illegal--But Is It Immoral?
 (SUNY Press 2012) is an ethical/public policy investigation of the current U.S. tax code and winner of a national book award in political science.
 Prior books include, Opportunity: Optimizing Life's Chances (Prometheus Books 2006); and Dewey and the Behavioristic Context of Ethics.
 Since 2005 he has co-authored Commerce Clearing House’s Accounting Desk Book (annual editions).
 Morris has a PhD in philosophy from Southern Illinois, Carbondale and a Master's in Taxation from DePaul University, Chicago.
 He is currently writing a book on taxation in utopia.
-It is an investigation of the actual or implicit tax systems operating to support the most prominent utopias including those of Plato, Bacon, More, Harrington, Godwin, Owen, Saint-Simone, Wells, Gilman, Huxley, Orwell, Rand, Nozick, and Le Guin.
+It is an investigation of the actual or implicit tax systems operating to support the most prominent utopias including those of Plato, Campanella, Bacon, More, Harrington, Godwin, Owen, Saint-Simone, Wells, Gilman, Huxley, Orwell, Rand, Nozick, and Le Guin.

 Awards and Recognition